zhiburt/tabled/README.md

 ```

 The resultant table will look like the following.
-As you can see Github tricks a bit a return table, but `GNOME terminal` and `Alacritty` terminal handles it correctly.
+As you can see Github tricks a bit a return table, but `GNOME terminal` and `Alacritty` terminal handle it correctly.

 ```text
 +---------+----------------+---------------+